smhdhsn/zed/README.md

 - Request Validation.

 ## Getting started
-Make sure you have `composer` installed in your machine and then create a new ZED project using Composer:
+Make sure you have `composer` installed in your machine and then create a new ZED project using composer:
 ```shell
 composer create-project smhdhsn/zed ProjectName
 ```